dalibo/temboard/CONTRIBUTING.md

 physical replication.

+## Launching Multiple Agents

+Default development environment instanciates two PostgreSQL instances and their temBoard agents.
+Root Makefile offers two targets to help testing big scale setup :

+- `make mass-agents` loops from 2348 to 3000 and instanciates a PostgreSQL instance for each number and an agent to monitor it.
+Number is used as agent port.
+Each instanciation requires you to type `y` and Enter.
+This allows to throttle instanciations and to stop when enough instances are up.
+- `make clean-agents` trashes every existing instances from 2348 to 3000, without interaction. **make clean-agents does not unregister agents!**

 ## Execute Unit Tests

-Each UI and agent project has its own unit tests battery.
+Each UI and agent projects has its own unit tests battery.
 Enable the virtualenv and use pytest to run unit tests:

 ``` console
 $ . dev/venv-py3.6/bin/activate